MESKO SA is a producer of ammunition and anti-armour, anti-aircraft missiles based in Poland.

 GROM is a modern anti-aircraft missile system designed to target low-flying helicopters and airplanes.
-The system is portable, it can be operated by one soldier and it can also be mounted on land platforms and helicopters.
-The company’s fire-and-forget missiles are equipped with a seeker, which has options for identifying a target as friend or foe and thermovision.
+The system is portable, can be operated by one soldier, and can also be mounted on land platforms and helicopters.
+The company’s fire-and-forget missiles are equipped with a seeker, which has options for identifying a target as a friend or foe.

-The company offers 98mm mortar rounds with demolition-fragmenting projectile, designed to combat hidden targets, enemy personnel, and armoured or non-armoured vehicles.
+The company offers 98mm mortar round with demolition-fragmenting projectile, which is designed to combat hidden targets, enemy personnel and armoured or non-armoured vehicles.

-MESKO has the technology to manufacture rods from tungsten powders with admixtures, used for the production of projectiles and ammunition cores in the following ammunition types: 12.7mm, 23mm, 30mm, 35mm, 105mm, 115mm, 120mm, 125mm.
+MESKO has the technology to manufacture rods out of tungsten powders with admixtures, used in the production of projectiles and ammunition core for these ammunitions: 12.7mm, 23mm, 30mm, 35mm, 105mm, 115mm, 120mm and 125mm.
 The maximum rod length is 600mm.

-Applied technology is based on the most modern techniques, which do not cause soil and water pollution. secreted exhaust gases are purified.
-The line meets UE standards for environmental protection.
+Applied technology is based on the most modern techniques, which do not cause soil and water pollution.
+Secreted exhaust gases are purified.